civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed:    If a units gains a health bonus the health bar does not overflow
           anymore.
 Fixed:    If a unit gained a health bonus from a wonder and the wonder is lost
-          its healt is reduced to the healt without wonder.
+          the unit's health is reduced to the health without wonder.
 Fixed:    If the AI needs for a goal a transporter it takes the transporter
           army pair that are closest to each other, this way the AI sticks to its decision and does not change transporters and armies for a goal all the